Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 It depends on the stage and severity.
 During vegetative growth, occasional interruptions are unlikely to cause hermaphroditism.
 During flowering, repeated interruptions to the dark period (lights coming on unexpectedly at night) are a significant hermaphrodite risk, particularly for stress-sensitive genetics.
 Autoflowering genetics are immune to this risk.

-How long can cannabis plants survive without ventilation during load shedding?
+How long can cannabis plants survive without ventilation during a power outage?

 In a sealed grow room in hot South African conditions, temperatures can reach dangerous levels within 30–60 minutes of losing ventilation.
 Cracking a tent door or opening vents can buy time, but do not leave flowering plants exposed to uncontrolled external light during their dark period.